The Best Shows To Binge Watch On Netflix Right Now

 (Image credit: Netflix)

-I’ll be the first to say that you do not need to be into League of Legends to enjoy Arcane.
+In case you were wondering, you do not need to be into League of Legends to enjoy Arcane.
 This fantastic animated series on Netflix follows two sisters who grow up in vastly different worlds after the death of their adoptive father.
 And one day, everything comes crashing down when they reunite in a world that is split into two classes – the above, and the below.
-Arcane Season 2 is confirmed, so you better check out the first season.
+There are two full seasons out.

 (Image credit: ABC)